-- Exhibits effective interpersonal skills and professional attitudes by demonstrating the ability to communicate with authority figures and peers; follow work rules and expectations appropriately; maintain confidentiality; and recognize an appropriate business appearance. - Demonstrate the ability to express thoughts clearly, concisely, and appropriately in verbal and written format by consistently using correct mechanics, grammar, format, and message approach (direct, indirect). - Demonstrate the use of critical thinking skills to analyze and solve business problems by demonstrating the ability to define problems, find relevant information, synthesize and evaluate information, and implement decisions. - Demonstrate proficiency in keyboarding speed and accuracy and knowledge of correct document formatting. - Demonstrate technical competency by utilizing a wide range of software applications necessary for business office operations; demonstrates initiative in learning to use new technology, and applies new technology accurately in office settings. - Demonstrate knowledge of roles and functions of various professionals; collaborate and problem-solve as part of the office team. - Demonstrate ability to set priorities, organize work, and sequence tasks appropriately, and consistently complete projects on a schedule. - Develop and evaluate customer service skills by ascertaining the characteristics of a customer service organization and using customer service skills in servicing customers professionally.
+- Exhibits effective interpersonal skills and professional attitudes by demonstrating the ability to communicate with authority figures and peers; follow work rules and expectations appropriately; maintain confidentiality; and recognize an appropriate business appearance. - Demonstrate the use of critical thinking skills to analyze and solve business problems by demonstrating the ability to define problems, find relevant information, synthesize and evaluate information, and implement decisions. - 3.
+Demonstrate proficiency in keyboarding speed and accuracy and knowledge of correct document formatting. - Demonstrate technical competency by utilizing a wide range of software applications necessary for business office operations; demonstrates initiative in learning to use new technology, and applies new technology accurately in office settings. - Demonstrate knowledge of roles and functions of various professionals; collaborate and problem-solve as part of the office team. - Demonstrate ability to set priorities, organize work, and sequence tasks appropriately, and consistently complete projects on a schedule. - 7.
+Demonstrate the ability to perform mathematical calculations necessary in business applications including accounting, by working with percentages, decimals and fractions, understanding accounting principles as they are applied to business office bookkeeping; and using formulas for creating spreadsheets and databases. - Develop and evaluate customer service skills by ascertaining the characteristics of a customer service organization and using customer service skills in servicing customers professionally.